-- Additional wayfınding signage system enhancements including gateways and parking signage; - Pedestrian improvements linking the beachfront hotels, Pacific City, Main Street, and 5th Street; - Art and cultural improvements, such as a public art trail; - Gateway enhancements including on Pacific Coast Highway, to attract overnight visitors; - Bicycle and surfboard storage improvements; - Enhancements to wetlands experiences which attract overnight visitors, such as the Bolsa Chica Ecological Reserve and the Huntington Beach Wetlands (between Newland Street and the Santa Ana River) that expose visitors to the value of the vital ecosystems; - Partnership with the City on mutually agreed upon projects that promote overnight visitor stays to Huntington Beach.
-Examples may include: Improvements to pier plaza, existing parks and sports facilities, Huntington Beach International Surfing Museum, the Surfing Walk of Fame, and creation of a new live music venue, and/or entertainment complex; - Destination product development research, master planning, and design of approved destination product development projects and; - Infrastructure improvements that enhance Huntington Beach's competitive position to attract desirable special events year-round (e.g., improvements to beach restrooms, parking structures/lots, lighting, and summer beach restroom porter cleaning).
+Bicycle and surfboard storage improvements;

+- Enhancements to wetlands experiences which attract overnight visitors, such as the Bolsa Chica Ecological Reserve and the Huntington Beach Wetlands (between Newland Street and the Santa Ana River) that expose visitors to the value of the vital ecosystems; - Improvements to existing parks and sports facilities utilized by overnight visitors; - Safe and fun entertainment complex for young teens and adults utilized by overnight visitors; - Live music venue which attracts overnight visitors; - Infrastructure improvements that enhance Huntington Beach's competitive position to attract desirable special events year-round and attract overnight visitors; - Partnership with the City on mutually agreed upon projects that promote overnight visitor stays to Huntington Beach.
+Examples may include: Improvements to pier plaza, existing parks and sports facilities, Huntington Beach International Surfing Museum, the Surfing Walk of Fame, and creation of a new live music venue, and/or entertainment complex; Huntington Beach International Surfing Museum, and summer beach restroom porter cleaning assistance; - Destination product development research and, master planning, and design of approved destination product development projects and;

+- -Infrastructure improvements that enhance Huntington Beach's competitive position to attract desirable special events year-round (e.g., improvements to beach restrooms, parking structures/lots, lighting, and summer beach restroom porter cleaning).
+Infrastructure improvements that enhance Huntington Beach's competitive position to attract desirable special events year-round, and attract additional overnight visitors from niche emerging markets, for example the cycling, physically disabled, and neurodivergent markets; and - Improvements to the City's downtown parking deck that make the overnight visitor experience more desirable.